 Fulfilling its responsibility to identify, evaluate, and recommend director candidates, the Nominating Committee accepts stockholder recommendations of director candidates and evaluates such candidates in the same manner as other candidates.
 The Nominating Committee determines the need for additional or replacement Board members, then identifies and evaluates the director candidate under the Director Qualifications described below based on the information the Nominating Committee receives with the recommendation or which it otherwise possesses, which may be supplemented by certain inquiries.
 If the Nominating Committee determines, in consultation with other directors, that a more comprehensive evaluation is warranted, the Nominating Committee may then obtain additional information about the director candidate's background and experience, including by means of interviews.
 The Nominating Committee will then evaluate the director candidate further, again using the qualification criteria described herein.
-The Nominating Committee receives input on such director candidates from other directors and recommends director candidates to the full Board for nomination.
 The Nominating Committee may engage a third party to assist in identifying director candidates or to assist in gathering information regarding a director candidate's background and experience.
 If the Nominating Committee engages a third party, the Company pays for these services.